Technostructural Stages of Global ICT for Development (ICT4D)

 6) Cloud Capital/ICT for Sustainable Development.

-Using a techno-structural approach, the explication of these stages will provide historical and spatial context for understanding trends in ICT innovation and implementation worldwide.
+Using a techno-structural approach, explicating these stages will provide a historical and spatial context for understanding ICT innovation and implementation trends worldwide.
 This approach recognizes the reciprocal effects between technological developments and institutional power.
 ICT, in particular, can enhance both corporate and government power, as well as strengthen civil society and support the missions of NGOs.
-It is important to consider the “dual-effects hypothesis” to acknowledge the parallel potentials of ICT4D as both a disempowering and an enabling force.
-ICTs have often “played a dual role in the service of centralization and the dispersion of power.”[2]
-Research on ICT4D implementation and policy is being conducted around the world under several terms, including ICT4G, ICT4SD, and digital development.
+It is important to consider the “dual-effects hypothesis” to acknowledge the parallel potentials of digital technologies as both a disempowering and an enabling force.
+ICTs have often “played a dual role in the service of centralization and the dispersion of power.”
+[2] Research on ICT4D implementation and policy is being conducted worldwide under several terms, including ICT4G, ICT4SD, and digital development.
+An emerging area is AI4D, recognizing that artificial intelligence (AI) collects networked big data and produces new types cloud-based services that can assist sustainable development.

 This research project differs from much of the ICT4D research by acknowledging its deeper roots.
-This includes a historical perspective that considers the implications of earlier versions of communications and computer technology and the analysis of national computerization policies, which will provide insights into the trajectories and possibilities of ICT diffusion in developing environments.
+This includes a historical perspective that considers the implications of earlier versions of communications and computer technology and the analysis of national computerization policies.
+These considerations will provide insights into the trajectories and possibilities of ICT diffusion in developing environments.

 1) Containment/Modernization

 The US emerged as the primary economic and military power in the aftermath of World War II.
-Arms and materiel sales before and during the war had transferred much of England’s gold to the US, which was transferred inland to Fort Knox, Kentucky to avoid Nazi capture.
+Arms and materiel sales before and during the war had transferred much of England’s gold to the New York City, which was transferred inland to Fort Knox, Kentucky to avoid Nazi capture in the 1930s.
 Franklin Delano Roosevelt (FDR) had sought to limit finance in the aftermath of the “Crash of 1929” and the resultant Great Depression.
-It continued the strategy globally as the war was concluding with the United Nations Monetary and Financial Conference in 1944.
-Over 700 delegates, representing 44 allied nations attended the summit, held at Mount Washington Hotel in Bretton Woods, New Hampshire.
+It continued the strategy globally as the war was concluding with a meeting called the United Nations Monetary and Financial Conference in 1944.
+Over 700 delegates, representing 44 allied nations attended the summit, held at the Mount Washington Hotel in Bretton Woods, New Hampshire.

-The resultant “Cold War” and “Space Race” spurred technological development and competition for “developing countries” worldwide.
-This included competition over the appropriate development models for economic growth and the “development” of key sectors such as agriculture, education, and health.
+The resultant “Cold War” and “Space Race” tensions between the and communism spurred technological development and competition for “developing countries” worldwide.
+This included rivalry over the appropriate “development” models for economic growth and the development of key sectors such as agriculture, education, and health.

 The general view of modernization theories was that developing countries could be transformed from agricultural-subsistence economies to liberalized modern industrial countries.
 Inspired by the success of the Marshall Plan in the reconstruction of Europe, the North (both Western and Communist) studied strategies for transforming traditional societies into modern, industrialized economies.
-Economists and communication scholars in the West began to describe the process as one of progressive developmental stages and presumed a linear, evolutionary, and universal process.
-Higher levels of civil order and industrial development could be achieved through change and capital.
+Economists and communication scholars in the West described the process as one of progressive developmental stages.
+They presumed a linear, evolutionary, and universal process of development.
+Change and capital could achieve higher levels of civil order and industrial development.

 The South was influenced by both these ideologies but began to perceive their own conditions as a deformation or underdevelopment due to unequal relations between North and South countries.
 Raul Prebisch, former head of the Argentine Central Bank, started using the terms “center” and “periphery” in his lectures during the 1940s.
 He critiqued the influence of the most powerful countries on the international division of labor, the declining prices of commodity goods (agriculture, minerals, and forestry), and their negative impact on local industrialization.[i]
 Several forums became important for expressing these concerns, notably the United Nations Conference on Trade and Development (UNCTAD) formed after the 1964 meeting that sought to protect young industries in the Third World.